AdobeDocs/workfront.en/help/workfront-goals/goal-management/copy-goals.md

 <ul>
  <li>All information about the goal, except the goal&nbsp;Period when it is in the past, is also copied to the new goal. </li>
  <li> <p>You can select to copy the results of an existing goal.
 The name of the results transfer to the new goal, but the current progress of the results on the existing goal does not copy to the new goal.
 The copied results are assigned to the same owner, by default. </p> <note type="note">
-   If the original owner was deleted or deactivated from&nbsp;
-   <span>Workfront</span>, the new result is assigned to the logged in user.
+   If the original owner was deleted or deactivated from&nbsp;Workfront, the new result is assigned to the logged in user.
   </note> </li>
  <li>You cannot copy the activities of a goal when you copy the goal. </li>
 </ul>